ScaledMarkets/dabl/langref/task_decl.md

 The task template section pertains to tasks that are defined as re-usable templates, and is explained [later](#task-templates).

+The [use_clause](use_clause.md), if present, specifies a container image to use for running the task.
+If a *use clause* is not specified, a default image is used, specified by the DABL property `dabl.task_container_image_name`.

 ### Inputs and Outputs